Discover all that creative writing has to offer and begin your journey as a creative writer.

 Genres like investigative journalism, marketing or sales content, social media content may often exhibit the writers' creativity, even though these genres are not traditionally included in creative writing.

-Let's explore the four main categories of creative writing in more depth:
+Let's explore the five main categories of creative writing in more depth:

 Fiction refers to imaginative storytelling.
 In any story, there is at least one main character (protagonist) who undergoes a transformative experience or journey.
 In the first few pages, the reader invests in the character's predicament and keeps turning pages to find out what the character does and how the story will turn out in the end.